 Course Code: cw2

-This lesson is all about organizing written content.
-You will learn how to enter and organize the information your visitors are looking for, and how to create pages and posts.
-You will also find out how to put together a custom menu to guide your guests around the site.
+This lesson is all about creating and organizing written content!
+It explores how to enter and organize the information your visitors are looking for, and how to create pages and posts.
+You'll also find out how to put together an effective menu to guide your guests around the site.
+Quality content and efficient navigation are the cornerstones of a successful website.

-This lesson explores plugins, the features that you can add to WordPress with a single mouse click.
-You will learn where to find thousands of these free mini-programs and how to use them.
+In this lesson, you'll learn how to use plugins—the features and tools that you can add to WordPress with a single mouse click.
+You'll learn where to find thousands of these free mini-programs and how to choose the best.
+What themes are to site design, plugins are to functionality.

-To take this course, you should have at least some blog or website publishing experience and good computer skills.
-Otherwise, we recommend the introductory course, Creating WordPress Websites.
+There are no perquisites for this course, but you should have some blog or website experience and basic computer skills.
+Otherwise, it is recommended that you first take the introductory course, Creating WordPress Websites.

 The instructional materials required for this course are included in enrollment and will be available online.